monicahq/monica/README.md

 Moreover, as a foreigner in my new country, I met a lot of other foreigners – and most go back to their countries.
 I still want to remember the names or ages of their kids.
 You may call it cheating but considering my poor memory, I call it caring.

-After a few months, I decided to open source the project so it could help other people as well.
+After a few months, I decided to open source Monica so it could help other people as well.

 ## Get started